wp-plugins/2046s-widget-loops/readme.txt

 == Upgrade Notice ==

-= 0.21 = [24.02.2012]

- * removed some forgotten echo calls
- * the multiple select box has native size 5 rows from now

 = 0.2 = [22.02.2012]

 Warning.
 The version 0.2 is totally rewritten.
 Though it is build on the same concept like the previous public version 0.131 all the widgets shirnked to only one widget.
 When you update you have to build your widget logic from the scratch, but this time easier with lot more functionality.
 The 0.2 version can be considered as a different plugin then the previous 0.131 version was.

 = 0.131 =